-Pupils requiring EAL services in will be given support as appropriate to the age, stage and curriculum requirements.
+Pupils requiring EAL services will be given support as appropriate to the age, stage and curriculum requirements.
 Support in class may take place through direct intervention from the Inclusion department or indirectly via co-planning lessons with teachers to enhance differentiation planning and delivery.
-EAL lessons may take place during library periods, Modern Foreign Language periods or Supported Studies periods, for example.
-Every effort will be made to ensure that pupils are not removed from core classes or asked to miss PE, Art, DT, Music and Drama which provide valuable opportunities for development of language, peer relationships and promote general wellbeing.
+EAL lessons may take place during library periods, modern foreign language periods or supported studies periods, for example.
+Every effort will be made to ensure that pupils are not removed from core classes or asked to miss PE, art, DT, music and drama, which provide valuable opportunities for development of language, peer relationships and promote general wellbeing.

-For further information please refer to the English as an Additional Language Policy available on the College website.
+For further information, please refer to the English as an Additional Language Policy.

-3.1.4 Gifted, Talented, More and Exceptionally Able
+3.3 Talented, More Able and Gifted/Exceptionally Able

 Brighton College Dubai is committed to ensuring that all pupils are supported in fulfilling their potential and develop a love of learning for its own sake.
-The College recognises that pupils of all abilities, including gifted, talented, more and exceptionally able pupils are entitled to be stretched and challenged, however, pupils who learn quickly, deeply or with a greater eagerness than peers sometimes require extension or alternative learning opportunities.
+The College recognises that pupils of all abilities, including talented, more able and gifted/exceptionally able pupils are entitled to be stretched and challenged; however, pupils who learn quickly, deeply or with a greater eagerness than peers sometimes require extension or alternative learning opportunities.
 These pupils will be offered individual learning opportunities at Brighton College Dubai.

-The College uses the language of "More Able", "Exceptionally Able", "Gifted" and "Talented" to refer to pupils who have demonstrated through uncommonly high ability in either academic or non-academic subject areas.
+The College uses the language of "Talented", "More Able" and "Gifted and Exceptionally Able" to refer to pupils who have demonstrated uncommonly high ability in either academic or non-academic subject areas.

 All teaching staff ensure that a variety of teaching approaches and enrichment strategies are used throughout the College in response to pupil needs.
-The College is committed to achieving measurable improvements in the attainment, progress and aspirations of gifted and talented, more and exceptionally able pupils by meeting specific needs through effective differentiation and enrichment.
+The College is committed to achieving measurable improvements in the attainment, progress and aspirations of pupils by meeting specific needs through effective differentiation and enrichment.